MKLab-ITI/pygrank/documentation/measures.md

 ### <kbd>Supervised</kbd> NDCG

 Provides evaluation of NDCG@k score between given and known scores.
-The constructor initializes the PageRank scheme parameters.
+The constructor initializes the supervised measure with desired graph signal outcomes and the number of top scores.

 Args:
  * *k:* Optional.
 Calculates NDCG@k.
 If None (default), len(known_scores) is used.